 The P1 is operated by a powerful battery that lasts for “a good weekend in Fiesch”, about 20 hours of airtime.

-The P1’s positioning system uses both the data from GPS and GLONASS, giving us a very quick first fix as well as a very high accuracy.
+The P1’s positioning system was designed by experts in satellite-based positioning and sports tracking.
+It uses both the data from GPS and GLONASS, giving us a very quick first fix as well as a very high accuracy.

 The positioning information is then used to draw a moving map that indicates your position, airspaces in your vicinity and waypoints.

 The P1 works with all the usual waypoint file formats, and gives you the option to either pick one point as your goal (“Goto”), or combine multiple points to a route.